ThatOneHTMLGuy/Memory-Card-Game/README.md

 cols-5
 cols-6

-This allows the card sizes and spacing to be adjusted independently for 4×4, 5×4, and 6×4 layouts.
+This allows the card sizes and spacing to be adjusted for different layouts.

+📄 License

+This project is free to modify and use for personal projects.

+If you use artwork that isn't your own, make sure you have permission to use it and follow its original licence.